 Even if they threaten to, the police cannot seize your camera unless they believe it contains evidence of an offence.

 The police damaged my property, who pays?
-Will they pay for damage to my door?

 If the police search an address in error, they must pay to repair any damage which is caused – including damage to a door.